-The projected included the embankment construction with 7km in circumference, land formation for facility administration offices, construction of an ash-unloading jetty, and construction of the administration building.
+The projected included the embankment construction with 7km in circumference, land formation for facility administration offices, construction of an ashunloading jetty, and construction of the administration building.
 This involved 20 million m3 of reclamation work, 6 million m3 of dredging, 2 million m3 of stone riprap work and jetty extension of 580m.
+As a mitigation of land development, we have been engaged in mangrove plantation projects including the one with the area of 13 hectares in Singapore.
+This was carried out from sewing seeds to final planting of mangrove between 1996 and 1997.